How Much Does a Growth Marketing Strategist Cost in 2026?

 What Affects Growth Marketing Strategist Pricing?

 Growth marketing strategist rates vary dramatically based on experience, industry specialization, and the complexity of the growth challenges they're solving.
 The average Growth Marketing Manager salary in the US is $128,000 per year, with senior roles ranging from $96,000 to $175,000.
 Independent growth marketing consultants charge $100-300 per hour, while growth marketing agencies typically charge $5,000-20,000 per month depending on scope.
-Through EverestX, you access dedicated growth marketing strategists at $2,000-2,500 per month — a fraction of the cost of a US-based hire or agency engagement — because our talent operates from global markets with lower cost of living while delivering the same strategic caliber and execution quality.
+Through EverestX, you access dedicated growth marketing strategists at $10–$12/hr for full-time (40 hrs/week, ~$1,700–$2,100/mo) or $14–$16/hr for part-time (20 hrs/week, ~$1,200–$1,400/mo), with the rate within each band depending on the strategist's experience and skills.
+That's a fraction of the cost of a US-based hire or agency engagement, because our talent operates from global markets while delivering the same strategic caliber and execution quality — with no upfront, hiring, or platform fees.

 Why EverestX Pricing Is Different